vpavlenko/study-music/parts/harmonic_analysis_rant.md

 - [Papers from the "When in Rome" corpus](https://github.com/MarkGotham/When-in-Rome#citeable-papers)

 - Christopher White, "The Music in The Data", chapter 3 on harmony

+- [AugmentedNet paper](https://napulen.github.io/media/augmentednet/napoles21augmentednet.pdf) - also follow other cited works from there